sdxic/netapp_bluexp_classification/README.md

 When preparing for engagement, if possible send an email to the customer in advance with the OS and networking requirements to deploy the BlueXP Connector on-prem.   https://docs.netapp.com/us-en/bluexp-setup-admin/task-install-connector-on-prem.html

-1. On the lab jumpbox, launch the vCenter shortcut.
+1. On the lab jumpbox, close Server Manager and launch the vCenter shortcut.
 ![vCenter Shortcut](images/vcenter-shortcut.png)
     * Click Don't sign in when prompted to Sign in to Chrome
     * Click Skip to set default browser